-Esophageal thrush is a fungal infection of the esophagus or food pipe.
-Doctors sometimes call it esophageal candidiasis.
+Esophageal thrush is a fungal infection of the esophagus.
+Doctors may also call it esophageal candidiasis.

-The food pipe is the tube that connects the mouth and throat to the stomach.
+The esophagus is the tube that connects the mouth and throat to the stomach.
 Although anyone can develop esophageal thrush, it is more common in people with weakened immune systems, especially those with HIV or AIDS.

 In this article, learn about the symptoms of esophageal thrush, as well as its causes and risk factors.
 We also cover treatment options and look at whether home remedies can help.